How to Create a Droplet

 • Snapshots are on-demand Droplet and volume images.
 They’re useful to manually back up or reproducibly create Droplets.

-• Backups are automatic system-level backups taken weekly or daily.
+• Backups are automatic system-level backups taken weekly, daily, or multiple times a day.
 You can use backups to rebuild an existing Droplet.
 We retain weekly backups for four weeks, and daily backups for seven days.
+You can customize how long we retain usage-based backups for.

 Choose Size